rarya618/Storia/README.md

 # Script Writer Studio
-A screenwriting app, written for Mac.
+A cross-platform minimalist script creation app.
+Currently being developed for Mac.

 ## Available Scripts
 In the project directory, you can run: